Lyberta/Singularity/Operating System/Design.md

 ## Keep things fluid, avoid rigid heirarchies

 At the top level there should be a set of activities, libraries, tags and actions.
 Each activity can have more than 1 library.
 Each library can belong into more than 1 activity.
 Etc. It's all graphs, not trees.

-## Implementation details

-There are 2 modes of implementing this system: transitional mode and pure mode.
-Transitional mode is designed to run on top on an existing OS.
-Pure mode gives full control to the ActivityOS.
-Linux kernel can still be used just like on Android, at least initially.

-Actually, [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) seems to be the best base to start coordinated ActivityOS efforts as it already has the Activities button.

-GNOME Files (also known as Nautilus) needs to have an ability to add Linux VFS directories as Libraries which would be then be stored in a virtual tag-based file system on a higher level of abstraction.
-Then libraries can be properly tagged by the user or GNOME itself in case of mechanical tags which can be inferred from the file itself (think [MediaInfo](https://en.wikipedia.org/wiki/MediaInfo)).

-Once tagged libraries are implemented, it's all about adding a proper UI to create and manage activities.

-### Lazy tags

-Some automatic tags are too expensive to compute every time the file is changed.
-Hence, it makes sense to store a flag on file modification that tag value has to be freshly computed next time it is queried.
-Then there can be a command similar to [`sync`](https://linux.die.net/man/8/sync) to force recomputation of all lazy tags.